paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 ##### Preparatory work

 2. Delete the `Decrypt9` folder from the root of your SD card if you have one
+3. Copy `hblauncher_loader.cia` from the `hblauncher_loader` zip to the root of your SD card
 1. Copy everything except the `menuhax` folder from the AuReiNAND zip to the root of your SD card
-3. Copy `hblauncher_loader.cia` from the `hblauncher_loader` zip to the root of your SD card
+4. Create a new folder called `payloads` in the `/rei/` folder
-7. Copy `Decrypt9WIP.bin` from the Decrypt9WIP zip to the `/rei/` folder on your SD card
+7. Copy `Decrypt9WIP.bin` from the Decrypt9WIP zip to the `/rei/payloads/` folder on your SD card
+5. In the `/rei/payloads` folder, rename `Decrypt9WIP.bin` to `X.bin`
 1. Copy and merge the `3DS` folder from the EmuNAND9 zip to the root of your SD card
+7. Copy `EmuNAND9.bin` from the EmuNAND9 zip to the `/rei/payloads/` folder on your SD card
+5. In the `/rei/payloads` folder, rename `EmuNAND9.bin` to `Y.bin`
+7. Copy `Uncart.bin` from the Uncart zip to the `/rei/payloads/` folder on your SD card
-5. In the `/rei/` folder, rename `Decrypt9WIP.bin` to `arm9payload.bin`
+5. In the `/rei/payloads` folder, rename `Uncart.bin` to `B.bin`
 5. Copy the 3 files from `AuReiNAND_options` folder in the `AuReiNAND_options` zip to the `/rei/` folder on your SD card
 1. Copy `slot0x05KeyY.bin`, `slot0x11key96.bin`, and `slot0x25keyX.bin` to the root of your SD card
 3. Copy `firmware.bin` from the AuReiNAND NTR Firmware zip to the `/rei/` folder on your SD card